The new Australian take on Rocky Horror is so racy it even surprised its English writer, writes Muriel Reddy.

 Edwards says she was excited to create a new production that would be relevant in the 21st century.

-"Basically I had the possibility of reinventing what is a masterpiece.
-And it is a masterpiece because it has withstood the test of time.
 "I wanted to bring an imaginative freshness to it.
 One of the challenges as a director was to give it that freshness.
 I think we have managed to preserve what was true about it," she says.